-Delivering Key Transformation Programmes: The Trust is currently delivering a number of highly complex transformation programmes including the Transforming Cancer Services Programme and the Welsh Blood Service Lab Modernisation and Infrastructure Programmes.
-The level of change required is significant and the risk to delivery has increased as a result of the direct and indirect impact of COVID-19.
+Delivering Key Transformation Programmes: We are currently delivering a number of highly complex transformation programmes including the Transforming Cancer Services Programme and the Welsh Blood Service Lab Modernisation and Infrastructure Programmes.

-Working Effectively as a Partner Across the System: The Trust is a provider of specialist services at a regional and national level which enables strategic step change in the quality and experience of services to be achieved by the healthcare system at scale.
+Working Effectively as a Partner across the System: we are a provider of specialist services at a regional and national level which enables strategic step change in the quality and experience of services to be achieved by the healthcare system at scale.
 It also brings challenges, including the need to manage numerous relationships with commissioner organisations.